websharpstudios/cloudfront/README.md

-# CloudFront E-Commerce for .NET Core
+# CloudFront E-Commerce dotnet Templates

 Cloud Front is a push button e-commerce template engine streamlining and accelerating the development of data-centric e-commerce applications with a service-based architecture.
 Whether you're building SQL Server or MySql applications, Cloud Front aims to simplify the development process and reduce maintenance costs by eliminating boilerplate code and adhering to best software design practices.